mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

     - Not directly the instance contrastive approach.
   - *representation:* a graph Laplacian based contrastive loss is proposed (discriminative and clustering-friendly features).
   - *assignment:* a novel graph-based contrastive learning strategy is proposed (compact clustering assignments.)
-  - Overveiw in Figure 2
+  - Overview in Figure 2
   - However Heavy computations
   - Math on note